azlux/botamusique/README.md

 port = 64738
 ````

-2. You need to specify a folder that stores your music file.
+2. You need to specify a folder that stores your music files.
 The bot will look for music and upload files into that folder.
 You also need to specify a temporary folder to store music files download from URLs.
 ```
 [bot]
 music_folder = music_folder/